 Piefection is Standage’s second career; her first was as in corporate human resources management.

-“I’m a corporate retread, if you will,” she said.
+“I’m a corporate retread, if you will,” she says.
 “I left the corporate world and started the bakery.
 I had an amazing career and I believe that every single job I had in Corporate America led to my success here at the pie shop.

 “Plus, I’m pretty stubborn.”

-“I’ve always loved to bake and cook,” she said.
+“I’ve always loved to bake and cook,” she says.
 “It’s always been my passion, but I could never take that jump because I knew it would be a pay cut.
 Then, I semi-retired and had the opportunity to start the pie shop and that’s what I did.”

 Piefection is a scratch bakery that sells whole pies to go.
 They’re made with real Callebaut and Guittard chocolates, as well as real cream and butter, and freshly ground nutmeg.
 Wild blueberries and Michigan cherries have found their way on to Piefection’s treats.

 Standage showcases fruity (country apple and Georgia peach, for example, $14-$19) and creamy (coconut cream and chocolate cream, $14-$17).

 Her most popular flavor is the apple pie, which is “amazing,” she says.

 “We do a new pie every month,” Standage says.
 “The pie of the month for October is the spiced apple pecan cheesecake.”

 Standage is encouraging customers to order Thanksgiving pies before November 16.
 Each November, they sell about 8,000 Thanksgiving pies.